cbochs/grapple.nvim/README.md

     scope = "git_branch",
 })

--- Define a custom scope
+-- Define and use a custom scope require("grapple").setup({
-require("grapple").setup({
     scope = "custom",